newhavenrb/conferences/11_Services_Scale_Backgrounding_and_WTF_is_going_on_here.md

 *Acquisition*
 Their users will be our users!
-Send welcome emails to new users and validate emails After we create this person, we wan't to run business logic for sending email We can use `after_create` hook and controller looses transaction block Nothing with this is wrong, but it feels like there is something better
+Send welcome emails to new users and validate emails After we create this person, we want to run business logic for sending email We can use `after_create` hook and controller looses transaction block Nothing with this is wrong, but it feels like there is something better